iankitnegi/Tableau_EV_Project/README.md

 - What is the projected number of EV sales (including 2-wheelers and 4-wheelers) for the top 10 states by penetration rate in 2030, based on the compounded annual growth rate (CAGR) from previous years
 - Estimate the revenue growth rate of 4-wheeler and 2-wheelers EVs in India for 2022 vs 2024 and 2023 vs 2024, assuming an average unit price.
 Average Price =85K for 2-Wheeler, 15L for 4-Wheeler

+### Questions: Secondary Analysis
+- What are the primary reasons for customers choosing 4-wheeler EVs in 2023 and 2024 (cost savings, environmental concerns, government incentives)?
+- How do government incentives and subsidies impact the adoption rates of 2-wheelers and 4-wheelers?
+Which states in India provided most subsidies?
+- How does the availability of charging stations infrastructure correlate with the EV sales and penetration rates in the top 5 states?
+- Who should be the brand ambassador if AtliQ Motors launches their EV/Hybrid vehicles in India and why?
+- Which state of India is ideal to start the manufacturing unit?
+(Based on subsidies provided, ease of doing business, stability in governance etc.)
+- Your top 3 recommendations for AtliQ Motors.

 ## 2. PREPARE
 ### Data Storage:
 The public dataset is completely available on the Code basis website platform where it stores and consolidates all available datasets for analysis.
 The specific individual datasets at hand can be obtained at this link below: https://codebasics.io/challenge/codebasics-resume-project-challenge

 ### Data Organized:
 The dataset is taken from the Vahan Sewa.
-Thanks to the Vahan Sewa for providing datasets for public access which is a great learning asset - feel free to explore them here: [Vahan Sewa](https://vahan.parivahan.gov.in/vahan4dashboard/vahan/view/reportview.xhtml)
-This dataset contains only 3 csv file and 1 text file (meta_data)
+Thanks to the Vahan Sewa for providing datasets for public access which is a great learning asset - feel free to explore them here: [Vahan Sewa](https://vahan.parivahan.gov.in/vahan4dashboard/vahan/view/reportview.xhtml) This dataset contains only 3 csv file and 1 text file (meta_data)

 ## 3. PROCESS
 ### Tools Used: